lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 ### What Has Actually Changed?

-**Traditional entrepreneurship** followed a mostly linear, human-driven sequence: idea → research → team → funding → build → validate.
+**Traditional entrepreneurship** followed a mostly linear, human-driven sequence: idea → research → team → funding → build → validate. <l>
 Each stage was bottlenecked by time, expertise, and access to the right people.

 **AI-enabled entrepreneurship** is iterative, parallel, and amplified.
 You can research and strategize at the same time.
 You can simulate customer feedback before speaking to a single